Beit-Hatfutsot/beit-hatfutsot-devops/k8s/README.md

 * We use the private google container registry - because it builds images faster
 * Image names use the git commit sha - that way you know which version is deployed

+## Continuous Deployment

+* Travis applies the k8s configurations on every push to master branch